apteanuj/anuj.github.io/ph465s20/schedule.md

 This schedule is tentative.
 We will deviate from it as necessary as the course proceeds.

+**Update, 2020-03-08: Note that we have fallen behind this schedule due to the snow day.
+The dates are *not* current.
+The assignments I give in class are most accurate.**

 | Date              |                 Topic                 | Schroeder Reading Due | Suggested Moore Reading Due    |
 |-------------------|---------------------------------------|-------------------|------------------------------------|
 | Monday, 01 /13    | Intro                                 | none              |                                    |